 Student Loan Programs

-For students who do not qualify for grants or scholarships or need additional funds to meet their educational expenses, there are loan programs to help fund educational needs.
+For students who do not qualify for grants or scholarships or need additional funds to meet their educational expenses, there are three loan programs to help fund educational needs.

 - Subsidized Direct Loan: A federally subsidized student loan is made on the basis of the student's financial need and other specific eligibility requirements.
 Subsidized loans have subsidized interest, which means that the federal government pays the interest on these loans while borrowers are enrolled at least half-time.